immutant/immutant.org/drafts/messaging.md

 ---
-title: 'Messaging'
+title: 'Getting Started: Messaging'
 author: Jim Crossley
 layout: narrow
-tags: [ messaging ]
+tags: [ messaging, tutorial, getting-started ]
 ---

 Because Immutant is built atop [JBoss AS7][as7], it includes the